brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

 ## Getting modular again

-Still, that gross global variable isn't so good, that's just sloppy, wouldn't you say?
+Still, that gross global variable isn’t so good, that’s just sloppy, wouldn’t you say?
 Especially considering that jQuery has a sort of UMD loader in it, so it can detect CommonJS module wrapping and export itself properly.
-So let's try to refactor our code instead.
+So let’s try to refactor our code instead.

-Let's just move `jquery.js` from `vendor` to `app`, so it gets wrapped as a module with a simple name `"jquery"`.
+Let’s just move `jquery.js` from `vendor` to `app`, so it gets wrapped as a module with a simple name `"jquery"`.
 Feel free to remove the now-empty `vendor` directory.

-Next, let's adjust our `application.js` so it explicitly requires `jquery`, using the idiomatic `$` name for it locally (yes, locally: we're in a module, remember?).
+Next, let’s adjust our `application.js` so it explicitly requires `jquery`, using the idiomatic `$` name for it locally (yes, locally: we’re in a module, remember?).
 See line 3 here:

 ```javascript
 "use strict";